How to Build Client Relationships in Business

-If advisers use a consistent and systematic approach to negotiating the client relationship, as a daily behaviour, they will build stronger client partnerships which actually sustain harmony, enhance greater understanding and avoid skirmishes.
+If advisers use a consistent and systematic approach to negotiating the client relationship, as a daily behavior, they can build stronger client partnerships which actually sustain harmony, enhance greater understanding, and avoid skirmishes.

 When differences inevitably arise, the strong relationship will overcome difficulties and survive due to the negotiated, shared understanding of each other’s needs.

-- Negotiate before it’s too late – research suggests that up to 80% of the results in any formal negotiation is determined before the actual face-to-face meeting, so use the time leading up to any meeting or planned interaction wisely.
-Get the facts, safely test the likely positions with client representatives and work through the optional scenarios of each other’s desired outcomes.
+- Negotiate before it’s too late.
+Research suggests that up to 80% of the results in any formal negotiation is determined before the actual face-to-face meeting.
+So, use the time leading up to any meeting or planned interaction wisely.
+Get the facts, safely test the likely positions with client representatives.
+Work through the optional scenarios of each other’s desired outcomes.

-- Find common ground – no matter how awkward relationships become, there is always some common ground on which to build a solid foundation.
+- Find common ground.
+No matter how awkward relationships become, you can always find some common ground on which to build a solid foundation.
 Look for common ground areas at every client interaction.
 The more common ground you can establish, personally and professionally, the more pliant the relationship will be.
 Keep asking: “What do we both want?”

-- Ascertain the real needs of the other party – expert negotiators distinguish themselves by revealing the true or underlying needs of the other party early in any relationship, allowing a more frank discussion of the issues and, ultimately, a better outcome.
+- Ascertain the real needs of the other side.
+Expert negotiators distinguish themselves by revealing the true or underlying needs of the other side early in any relationship.
+This allows a more frank discussion of the issues and, ultimately, a better outcome.
 Ask open-ended questions to elicit deeper responses from the client.
-By continually asking questions rather than making statements, you will discover even the most hidden of agendas of disgruntled or even happy clients.
+By continually asking questions rather than making statements, you can discover even the most hidden of agendas of disgruntled or even happy clients.

-- Be flexible – the accountants in our example had two choices of style to reply to the client’s issues – co-operative or competitive.
+- Be flexible.
+The accountants in our example had two choices of style to reply to the client’s issues – co-operative or competitive.
 The problem was they chose their default or emotional reactionary style – to get angry and defensive.
-But the skilful professional realises that a negotiating style is very strong when you can adapt to the situation.
-Some situations require you to “act” in a contrary style to your personality – for instance, naturally co-operative consultants may have to become more competitive to assert their authority, for better results.
-So be aware of your style of negotiating and be prepared to flex your style muscles to suit the climate of the relationship.
+However, the skilful professional realizes that a negotiating style is very strong when you can adapt to the situation.
+Some situations require you to “act” in a contrary style to your personality.
+For instance, naturally co-operative consultants may have to become more competitive to assert their authority, for better results.
+So, be aware of your style of negotiating.
+Also, be prepared to flex your style muscles to suit the climate of the relationship.

-- Build your tactics toolkit – tactics are the currency of negotiations.
+- Build your tactics toolkit.
+Tactics are the currency of negotiations.
 Everyone, in every daily negotiating interaction, formally or informally, uses a variety of tactics to achieve their goals.
-Most people, even in business situations, are unaware of the tactics they use, and more vitally, are unconscious to the tactics being used against them.
-Write down the tactics you intend to use PRIOR to any meeting and note the tactics your other party uses against you.
+Most people, even in business situations, are unaware of the tactics they use.
+More vitally, they are unconscious to the tactics being used against them.
+Write down the tactics you intend to use PRIOR to any meeting and note the tactics your other side uses against you.
 This will build a very powerful, cogent skill in using tactics to achieve better outcomes in the relationship.

-- Have a plan – how often do professionals plan and write down their approach to managing interactions with clients?
+- Have a plan.
+How often do professionals plan and write down their approach to managing interactions with clients?
 Our evidence suggests rarely.
-Every negotiation of any timeframe, from three minutes to three years, goes through systematic phases of introduction, differentiation, integration and settlement.
-Once you comprehend the timeline of any negotiation you will become a skilful negotiator in defining the action and asserting your position more positively.
+Every negotiation of any timeframe, from three minutes to three years, goes through systematic phases of introduction, differentiation, integration, and settlement.
+Once you comprehend the timeline of any negotiation, you can become a skilful negotiator in defining the action and asserting your position more positively.

 Negotiation is a universal action, in business and in life.
 It is the bloodstream of relationships.
 If you become ill and lazy, the blood stops moving and a crisis ensues quickly.